MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/explanation-templates.md

     - enabler-strategic
     - m365initiative-syntex
 ms.localizationpriority:  medium
-description: Learn more about how to use and save explanation templates in Microsoft SharePoint Syntex.
+description: Learn more about how to use and save explanation templates in Microsoft Syntex.
 ---

-# Use explanation templates in Microsoft SharePoint Syntex
+# Use explanation templates in Microsoft Syntex

 <sup>**Applies to:**  &ensp; &#10003; Unstructured document processing </sup>